medmaca/PGCNA/README.md

 ```

 ####Run without clustering
-If you don't have **louvain** package installed and wish to generate output for downstream tools you can still run PGCNA with the following command:
+If you don't have the **louvain** package installed and wish to generate output for downstream tools you can still run PGCNA with the following command:

 ```
 ./pgcna.py -w workFolderPath -d expressionFilePath --noFastUF